abentley/oaf/README.md

 # Interoperability
-Nit is a front-end for Git, so all of its operations on repositories are performed by invoking git commands.
-Everything it does could be accomplished by a series of git commands.
+Nit is a front-end for Git, so all of its operations on repositories are performed by invoking Git commands.
+Everything it does could be accomplished by a series of Git commands.

 Some Git users embrace treating the current branch's commits as special, but this is not a default in Git, resulting in: